 Synthetic or polymer-based roofing is still a niche market but may gain popularity to replace natural shake and slate roofing that can be high maintenance.
 These products create little waste in the installation process compared to natural alternatives, last much longer, and contain recycled content.

 In the commercial sector, demand for built-up (or tar and gravel) roofing is shrinking as single-ply is growing.
 Single-ply refers to the class of roofing membranes used on low-slope roofs that are made from compounded sheets of synthetic materials, including modified bitumen, thermoplastic polyolefin (TPO), and PVC.
 TPO has the highest growth rate, but PVC is growing quickly.

-Tile roofs are manufactured regionally in the markets where they are most used: California, Florida and the Southwest.
-Tiles, shingles and metal panels are predominantly made in the United States with most manufacturers operating multiple U.S. production facilities.
-Roofing products made overseas include reflective coatings, adhesives and paints, but the U.S. market is still dominated by domestically manufactured products.
+Roofing products are mostly manufactured and used domestically.
+Tile roofs are manufactured regionally in the markets where they are most used: California, Florida, and the Southwest.
+Tiles, shingles, and metal panels are predominantly made in the United States, with most manufacturers operating multiple U.S. production facilities.
+Metal roofing is the most localized segment, with many small manufacturers custom building products for their immediate market.
+Roofing products that are most often manufactured overseas include peripheral items like reflective coatings, adhesives, and paints.
+However, the majority of these products are still made in the U.S. as well.